• Home

 1. Desiccated coconut powder: You should use unsweetened and finely shredded coconut to make this recipe.
 If you have dry coconut with longer shreds, you can pulse them in a mixer grinder or blender to make it into a fine powder.
 Fresh coconut will not work for this recipe.

 2. Almond butter: Usually condensed milk is used to make coconut macaroons.
 But I have made these coconut macaroons without condensed milk and instead used almond butter.
-Using almond butter makes these coconut macaroons vegan and of course healthy.
+Using almond butter makes these coconut macaroons vegan.

 3. Raw cane sugar: As I do not get good maple syrup in India, I have used organic raw cane sugar to make this recipe.
 You can use maple syrup also to make these coconut macaroons.
 If using maple syrup, skip the water.